-Notice that according to Einstein's law, and according to observations by Lamport, the concept of "true state" does not exist at all in a distributed system.
+&lt;sup>10Notice that according to Einstein's law, and according to observations by Lamport, the concept of "true state" does not exist at all in a distributed system.
 Anything you can know in a distributed system is always local knowlege, which races with other (remote) knowlege, and may be outdated at any time.